 Diverse Streams of Income

-Last year I made more money at iBooks than Amazon.
-A big reason for that is the series push iBooks provides and the pre-orders they allow me to put up early.
+Last year I made more money at Apple than Amazon.
+A big reason for that is the series push Apple provides and the pre-orders they allow me to put up early.
 My readers know me and they know I'll put out a good book so they immediately pre-order the next one I have up for offer, allowing me to amass a large number of sales on release day.
-Plus at iBooks those pre-order sales count double to your rank.
+Plus at Apple those pre-order sales count double to your rank.
 Once when they order, and once again on release day, pushing your new release to the top of their paid charts.